Like it on Facebook, +1 on Google, Tweet it or share this question on other bookmarking websites.

 The follicular isolation technique is a process of removing one follicular unit at a time from the donor region.
 Our technique has evolved from the techniques of Dr. Inaba, Dr. Woods, and Dr. Rassman.
 A special instrument is used to extract the individual follicular units.

 This instrument must cut into the dermis to a point just deep to the arrector pili muscle.
 Once this structure is cut, the graft can be extracted intact.
 Grafts ranging from one to 5 hairs each have been extracted.
 Our CIT hair transplant technique has allowed the largest single session of graft removal in a single day.
-We successfully removed 950 intact follicular units in a single day.
-We also have the largest successive sessions in a two-day span on the same patient.
-Currently, we are able to move almost 2000 grafts in a two day time using our follicular isolation technique.
+We have the largest successive sessions in a two-day span on the same patient.

 This process requires a dermal depth analysis so that we can properly judge the depth of the arrector pili muscle.
 We have found that this depth varies from one region of the donor area to another.